 However, to get to know your customers, focus on the Audience section.
 Looking at Demographics & Interest reports reveals age, gender, geographic location, language and frequency behavior.
 You’ll also discover the type of browser and device used by your current customers.
-The more information you have, the better you can make decisions about how to reach customers and make them happy.
+The more information you have, the better you may be able to make decisions about how to reach customers and make them happy.

-In-depth one-on-one conversations help business owners understand customers like no survey ever could.
-If you want deep insight about your customers, there’s no better way than picking up the phone and chatting with them.
+In-depth one-on-one conversations generally help business owners understand customers like no survey ever could.
+If you want deep customer insight, there’s no better way than picking up the phone and chatting with them.